Glacier Express

-The Glacier Express is a named train, running as a Panorama Express (PE), which directly connects railway stations of the two major mountain resorts of Zermatt and St. Moritz via Andermatt in the central Swiss Alps.
+The Glacier Express is a named train in Switzerland, running as a Panorama Express (PE), which directly connects railway stations of the two major mountain resorts of Zermatt and St. Moritz via Andermatt in the central Swiss Alps.
 The train provides a one-seat ride for an 8-hour end-to-end 291 km journey, and omits stops made by local trains.
 The Glacier Express has been called the 'slowest express train in the world'.
 As St. Moritz and Zermatt are home to two well-known mountains, the Glacier Express is also said to travel from Matterhorn to Piz Bernina.

 The journey from Zermatt starts at the dead end of an Alpine valley, the Mattertal, just below the Matterhorn at an elevation of 1606 m before it descends to the huge valley of the Valais in Brig.
 It journeys 291 km through the center of the Swiss Alps, over 291 bridges, through 91 tunnels — such as the 15.4 km Furka Tunnel at an elevation of 1500 m, which circumvents the Furka Pass — makes an intermediate stop at in a secluded high Alpine valley, and traverses its high point on the Oberalp Pass at 2033 m before descending to its low point at at 585 m.
 From Chur, the capital of the canton of Graubünden, the Glacier Express regains altitude, stopping at — where travelers can change for a connecting train to reach Davos to the east — and then traverses the Albula Range via a tunnel at 1800 m to reach the resort St. Moritz in a valley to the south.

 Since 2017, the train has been operated by the Glacier Express AG, a cooperation jointly owned by the former operators Matterhorn Gotthard Bahn (MGB) and Rhaetian Railway (RhB).
 For much of its journey, it also passes along and through the World Heritage Site known as the "Rhaetian Railway in the Albula / Bernina Landscapes".

 The first Glacier Express started on 30 June 1930 at 07:30 in Zermatt.
 Initially, it was operated by three railway companies: the Visp-Zermatt-Bahn (VZ), the Furka Oberalp Bahn (FO), and the Rhätische Bahn (RhB).
 From 2003 to 2017, the train was operated by Rhätische Bahn (RhB) and the Matterhorn Gotthard Bahn (MGB), which arose from a merger between the BVZ and the FO.

 The entire line is metre gauge (narrow gauge), with 23.9 km using the rack-and-pinion system both for ascending steep grades and to control descent.

+The entire journey can also be made on comfortable regular passenger trains operated by RhB (IR38, RE7) and MGB (R45, R43, R41/42) which do not require seat reservations, taking just over eight hours and changing trains at Reichenau-Tamins, Disentis/Mustér, Andermatt and Brig stations.